In head injury, unilateral dilatation of the pupil is seen due to?

 The common cause of subarachnoid hemorrhage is:

-Which of the following is not an absolute indication for hemodialysis?
+Which of the following is NOT an indication for a liver biopsy?

 NEET-PG 2013 - Internal Medicine NEET-PG Practice Questions and MCQs